luoshilu/vscode-Jump-to-rightbracket/README.md

 ![jumprightbracket](https://user-images.githubusercontent.com/16523045/44298243-162ab000-a2a5-11e8-83cc-2c1c0f0869ec.gif)

-The plug-in defaults to ")}]>".After executing the command of "jumpRightBracket", the cursor will jump to the first hit of parenthesis.If the brackets are adjacent to each other, then the cursor will jump to the last.
+After executing the command of "jumpRightBracket", the cursor will jump to the first hit of parenthesis.If the brackets are adjacent to each other, then the cursor will jump to the last.

 ## Use

-first, you need to open keybingings.json in the vscode,and bind the key combination for command of "extension.jumpRightBracket".
+first, you need to open keybingings. json in the vscode, and bind the key combination for command of "extension.jumpRightBracket".

 ```
   {